BLD Homes Logo

 • 2 references, preferably from previous landlords or employers.

-• Your rental history if you have any (It won’t be used against you if you don’t).
+• Your rental history if you have any (it won’t be used against you if you don’t).

 • If you have a pet/pets.
 If so, info about your pet(s).
 A landlord can ask if you have a pet and can refuse renting a place to you based on your response.